Helena Deland: Discography

 This series of four volumes, produced by Jesse Mac Cormack, was meant to be released as a complete album.
 The songs were so varied in genre that it was decided to release them separately with the objective of gathering songs that were similar in their themes and sounds.
 The singer's inspirations have a common theme: human relationships.

 Vol. I & II were released on 2 March and Vol. III & IV were released on 19 October 2018 via Luminelle Recordings and Chivi Chivi.

-On February 8, 2022, Helena released a new single titled "Swimmer".
+On February 8, 2022, Deland released a new single titled "Swimmer", which later appeared on Goodnight Summerland.